-Midterm and final exams are written in all academic courses 8 - 12.
+Midterm and final exams are written in all academic courses 8 and 9.
+Final exams are written in all academic subjects for 10, 11, and 12 at the end of each semester.

-Retests will be administered at the discretion of the classroom teacher, and when required in consultation with administration.
+Retests will be administered at the discretion of the classroom teacher and when required, in consultation with administration.
 Students will be required to demonstrate how they have prepared for a retest before they are allowed to write a retest; this will take effort.
 Retests will be conducted in a timely manner (not two or three weeks after the originally scheduled test).
 Finally, it is unlikely that more than one retest will be administered on any given topic.